 Let the Dough Warm Up First

-If your pizza dough is coming straight from the fridge, let it sit on the counter for about 20-30 minutes before you start working with it.
-Cold dough is stiff and fights back when you try to roll it, and it won’t tie into knots without tearing or springing back on you.
+If your pizza dough is coming from the fridge, let it sit on the counter for about 20-30 minutes before you start working with it.
+Cold dough is stiff and fights back when you try to roll it into ropes.

 Frequently Asked Questions